 And, sho nuff, Laura instantly recognizes Carmilla as the woman who bit Laura’s 6-year old booby all those years ago.
 Carmilla also recognizes Laura because apparently she had a weird dream about getting into bed with 6-year old Laura.
 Laura doesn’t know what to make of this, but Carmilla is super hot, so Laura gets over her PTSD and is like, “Cool!
 Mutual dream-hauntings!
 Let’s be fuck buddies!”

-Laura asks Carmilla if she wants someone to sit with her through the night, and she say no, she’ll just lock the door from the inside.
+Laura asks Carmilla if she wants someone to sit with her through the night, but she says no, she’ll just lock the door from the inside.
 Then they get intimate fast, and start calling each other ‘darling’ and whispering sweet nothings into each others’ ears.
 It’s only a matter of time before they start whispering sweet nothings into each others’ vaginas.

 They keep stating that they are just really really really good friends, and I’m like, “Guys?
 Who are you lying to?
 Me, or yourselves?”
 This closet is flimsier than wet cardboard.
 Let’s see how long it takes them break through it.